easyGLM/ezAGI/docs/logic.md

         print(truth)
 ```

 This example demonstrates how to use the LogicTables class to add variables and expressions, generate and display a truth table, and validate logical expressions.
-For a deeper understanding of the funAGI workflow visit <a href="https://rage.pythai.net/logictables-module-documentation/">logictables</a>
+For a deeper understanding of the easyAGI workflow visit <a href="https://rage.pythai.net/logictables-module-documentation/">logictables</a>